aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 ## Prepare development environment

 Prepare your developer environment by installing the dependencies needed to build, test and inspect Aptos Core.
 You can do this either via the Aptos [`dev_setup.sh`](https://github.com/aptos-labs/aptos-core/blob/main/scripts/dev_setup.sh) Bash script or by manually installing all dependencies. as shown below.

+No matter your selected mechanism for installing these dependencies, **it is imperative you keep your entire toolchain up-to-date**.
+If you encounter issues later, update all packages and try again.

 ### Use the script
 The `dev_setup.sh` script currently supports macOS and Ubuntu Linux with other Linux distributions working but untested.
 The script does not support Windows.
 Note, you may be prompted for your password: